IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 ## Testing conversational search
 Now you can begin issuing queries to test the assistant's responses.

-**Important**: Many of the settings configured earlier can be iteratively modified based on your assessment of the quality of responses.
-The settings can be reviewed and changed at any time.
-For example, adding extra prompt instructions, changing the verbosity of the responses, and modifying the indexes used for OpenSearch.
+**Important**: Modify settings iteratively based on your assessment of response quality.
+Review and change them at any time.
+For example, add extra prompt instructions, change response verbosity, and modify OpenSearch indexes.

 1. Hover over the **Home** (![](_attachments/homeIcon.png)) and click **Preview**.